StevenKoniaev/StevenKoniaev/README.md

 ---

-#### I am currently studying at McGill University.
+#### Fourth year @ McGill University.
-#### Pursuing a Bachelor of Science in Honours Computer Science.
+Pursuing a Bachelor of Science in Honours Computer Science.
-Currently in my Final Year.

 ### Interests: